sethyuan/logseq-plugin-smartsearch/README.en.md

 # logseq-plugin-smartsearch

 Triggers an input that helps you search various types of data.
+You can also display one on the right sidebar.

 ## Feature Highlights